BranddiazTL/carbon-app/README.md

 #####  Run the project locally

-With the project clone and on the main directory ./carbon-app, we:
+With the project cloned and on the main directory ./carbon-app, we:
  * Install all libraries
       ```sh
       pip install -r requirements.txt